rsdoiel/rsdoiel.github.io/cv.md

 ### Technical Reviews for Publishers

-+ Review and blurb for [Learning JavaScript: A Hands-On Guide to the Fundamentals of Modern JavaScript](http://www.amazon.com/dp/0321832744) by Tim Wright; Publisher: Addison-Wesley Professional; 1 edition (August 5, 2012)
++ Review and blurb for _[Learning JavaScript: A Hands-On Guide to the Fundamentals of Modern JavaScript](http://www.amazon.com/dp/0321832744)_ by Tim Wright; Publisher: Addison-Wesley Professional; 1 edition (August 5, 2012)
++ Review of _The Java Developer's Toolkit: Techniques and Technologies for Web Programmers_ by Joshua Marketos for _Internet Research: Electronic Networking Applications and Policy_ Volume 8, Number 1, 1998
-+ Review of _Administering Usenet News Servers for Internet Research: Electronic Networking Applications and Policy_ Volume 8, Number 1, 1998
++ Review of _Administering Usenet News Servers_ by James McDermott and John Phillips John for _Internet Research: Electronic Networking Applications and Policy_ Volume 8, Number 1, 1998

+@Comment{jabref-meta: databaseType:bibtex;}